Skip to content

 privacy internet senza vpn

-Many countries have laws that establish that the internet browsing data of each individual user is stored for a certain period of time.
+Many countries have laws that establish that each user’s internet browsing data is stored for a certain period of time.
 In Australia, for example, the data is stored for 2 years.

-Sadly the world in which we live is increasingly resembling the dystopian reality described by Orwell in 1984.
-If you think that you HAVE THE RIGHT to have some privacy, then you have another good reason to get a VPN.
-In Italy currently, personal data are stored for a period between 6 months and 2 years.
+Sadly, the world we live in is increasingly dystopian.
+If you think you HAVE THE RIGHT to privacy, then you have another good reason to get a VPN.

 Save money when booking flights, hotels, and car rental

 Airlines and car rental websites use geo-location to decide the final price you’ll pay.
-With a VPN you are in control and you can change the location of your IP address.
-This means that you can try to get the cheapest ticket by simply changing your VPN connection to a different server.
+With a VPN, you are in control, and you can change the location of your IP address.
+This means you can try to get the cheapest ticket by changing your VPN connection to a different server.

-Remember though to delete the cookies and the chronology history of your browser before using it to book something online or, even better, to browse in an incognito window.
-One thing to keep in mind is that some airlines try to prevent these shortcuts but completely block access to their websites if you use a VPN.
+Remember to delete your browser’s cookies and chronology history before using it to book something online or, even better, to browse in an incognito window.
+Remember that some airlines try to prevent these shortcuts but completely block access to their websites if you use a VPN.
 This happened to me with Emirates.

-Prevent getting locked out of your home banking and Paypal accounts (among other websites)
+Avoid getting locked out of your home banking and Paypal accounts (and similar websites)

-One of the security systems adopted by many sites to prevent account theft is checking your IP address.
-For example, if you access the bank’s site while you are in your country and the next access is from an IP address on the other side of the world, it is very likely that you’ll be locked out.
+One security system many sites adopt to prevent account theft is checking your IP address.
+For example, you’ll likely be locked out if you access the bank’s site while in your country, and the next access is from an IP address on the other side of the world.

-This always happens to me with Paypal, one of the sites with the most restrictive filters.
-If you travel often it can be a problem because many sites require a confirmation code sent by SMS, but if you are on the other side of the world sometimes you won’t receive it.
-To avoid these and other problems you can use a VPN.
-Before connecting to your home banking website select the country where you usually log in from and you should be good to go.
+This always happens to me with PayPal, one of the sites with the most restrictive filters.
+Traveling often can be a problem because many sites require a confirmation code sent by SMS, but if you are on the other side of the world, sometimes you won’t receive it.
+To avoid these and other problems, you can use a VPN.
+Before connecting to your home banking website, select the country you usually log in from, and you should be good to go.

 A VPN doesn’t solve all the problems associated with using the Internet, but it is certainly one of the best ways to considerably reduce the risks and help you save some money on your next booking.

-There are literally hundreds of different VPNs with prices and performances of all kinds.
-There isn’t such a thing as a perfect VPN, because different VPNs are specialized in different areas.
-So before getting one think about the reason why you want to use it.
+There are hundreds of different VPNs with prices and performances of all kinds.
+There isn’t such a thing as a perfect VPN because different VPNs specialize in different areas.
+So before getting one, think about why you want to use it.
 These are some of the most popular VPNs with their relative pros and cons.

 ExpressVPN